Director

 Dr. Qi wang

 Qi Wang is Joan K. and Irwin M. Jacobs professor of human development and psychology at Cornell University.
 Her research integrates developmental, cognitive, and sociocultural perspectives to examine the mechanisms underlying the development of a variety of social-cognitive skills, including autobiographical memory, self, future thinking, and emotion knowledge.
 She also studies the impact of Internet and social media as a cultural force unique to our time on memory, sociocognitive functioning, and well-being.
 A graduate of Peking University, China, Qi Wang earned a Ph.D. in psychology in 2000 at Harvard University.
-She has received many honors and awards and has over two hundred publications in scientific journals and in volumes of collected works.
-Her single-authored book, The Autobiographical Self in Time and Culture (2013, Oxford University Press), is regarded as a definitive work on culture and autobiographical memory.
+She has received many honors and awards and has over two hundred publications in scientific journals and volumes of collected works.
+Her single-authored book, The Autobiographical Self in Time and Culture (2013, OUP), is regarded as a definitive work on culture and autobiographical memory.

 Graduate researchers